Q & A with The Exotic You

 Lisa Stark Wants You To Feel Good About Your Body

 When Lisa Stark couldn’t find the type of workout class she was looking for, she took matters into her own hands and developed The Exotic You workout.
 That was six years ago.
 Today, she teaches her exotic dance workout class four days a week in Portland and Salem, hosts bachelorette parties, and gives private lessons.
-A 2000 fter taking one of Lisa’s classes, I sat down with her to learn more about The Exotic You workout and why openness and laughter are the keys to a positive workout experience.
+After taking one of Lisa’s classes, I sat down with her to learn more about The Exotic You workout and why openness and laughter are the keys to a positive workout experience.

 bePortland: How would you describe your class for those who haven’t taken it?